Tips from Current Students on Starting College

 Rule #5 Procrastination is not your occupation

-Yeah yeah, we know you deserve to have fun since you have already spent the day in front of a computer screen, and you’re only going to watch one episode of House of Cards (as if you could only watch one).
+Yeah yeah, we know you deserve to have fun since you have already spent the day in front of a computer screen.
 In reality though, doing a task later will not make it disappear.
 The amount of time you invest into an assignment increases the chances of you submitting work with more quality and substance.
 Do yourself a favor and jump on that assignment immediately and reward yourself later.